Russell Martin (footballer): Swansea City

 On 1 August 2021, Martin was named head coach of Swansea City, signing a three-year contract.
 He was appointed six days before the first game of the 2021–22 Championship season.
 He was joined by his assistants Luke Williams, Matthew Gill, and Dean Thornton.

-His first game in charge was a 2–1 away loss to Blackburn Rovers, which was followed by a 3–0 away win against Reading in the EFL Cup.
+Martin's first game in charge was a 2–1 away loss to Blackburn Rovers, which was followed by a 3–0 away win against Reading in the EFL Cup.
 Martin's first home game was a 0–0 draw with Sheffield United at the Swansea.com Stadium.
 On 20 August, Martin won his first league game as Swansea beat Bristol City 1–0.
 In October, Martin led Swansea to a 3–0 win against rivals Cardiff City in the South Wales derby.
 Later in the season, Swansea beat Cardiff 4–0 in the reverse fixture; Swansea became the first side to complete the league double in the derby's 110-year history.
 Martin said, "I have not felt as emotional as this after a game... to watch the backroom staff and the players enjoy that with the supporters was the best moment I've had as a manager I'd say."

 In his first season at the club, Swansea finished 15th in the league.
+The following season, he led the club to 10th place.

+Southampton

+On 21 June 2023, Martin was named manager of Southampton and signed a three-year contract.
+His first professional game in charge was a 2–1 victory against Sheffield Wednesday, ending Southampton's nine-match winless run in their last nine opening day fixtures.
+In that game, Southampton made 477 successful first-half passes, a divisional record.
+From September 2023 to February 2024, Martin led Southampton to a club-record 25-game unbeaten run.
+Martin led Southampton to play-off victory on 26 May 2024, beating Leeds United 1–0, securing promotion to the Premier League at the first time of asking.

+On 2 July 2024, Martin signed a three-year contract extension.
+He secured his first Premier League victory on 2 November 2024 in a 1–0 victory against Everton.
+On 15 December 2024, Martin was sacked after a 5–0 home defeat against Tottenham Hotspur.
+He left the club with one league win in sixteen matches, leaving Southampton bottom of the league.

+Rangers

+Martin was appointed head coach of Scottish Premiership club Rangers in June 2025 on a three-year deal.
+He initially received criticism after stating that he would not follow the club tradition of the manager wearing a suit pitchside.
+Four months later, on 5 October 2025, Martin was sacked following a 1–1 draw away to Falkirk with the club eighth in the league table.
+With a tenure spanning 123 days, Martin is the shortest-serving manager in Rangers’ history.